The Vikings Return

 In Manuscript E the phrase is rendered eall Engla land, i.e. “all England”, but the phrase vel þeode, “or nation” (vel is Latin for ‘or’), is inserted between the lines, above land.

-Eadnoth’s remains reside in a niche in Ely Cathedral, next-door-but-one to Ealdorman Byrhtnoth, who was famously killed at the battle of Maldon in 991.
+Eadnoth’s remains reside in a niche in Ely Cathedral, next-door-but-one to Ealdorman Byrhtnoth, who was famously killed at The Battle of Maldon in 991.

 Highlighted phrase omitted in Manuscript D.